stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

 # Getting objective feedback using OpenAI

-While there are many attributes to great public speaking, I wanted to start with something simple (and my glaring issue) - speaking pace.
+While there are many attributes to great public speaking, I wanted to start with something simple - speaking pace.

 In order to do this, I figured I just needed something that could take audio as an input and let me know which words were spoken and when, then it's easy to calculate speaking rate.

-Thankfully OpenAI has a great APi to do this - their Audio Transcription API.
+Thankfully OpenAI has a great API to do this - their Audio Transcription API.

 The documentation starts by talking about this capability as [Speech to text](https://platform.openai.com/docs/guides/speech-to-text), it's pretty straightforward.
 Specifically though we want timestamps.
 And lucky for us they have a [section for that](https://platform.openai.com/docs/guides/speech-to-text/timestamps)!